Pros and Cons of Living in Thailand

 What do expats in Thailand appreciate most about the local culture?

 "Thais are very laid-back with a very strong focus on family.
-They also have an extraordinary work ethic which is probably do to the harsh standard of living," said a person living in Chiang Mai.
+They also have an extraordinary work ethic which is probably do to the harsh standard of living," explained one expat living in Chiang Mai.

 What do expats find most challenging?

-"Learning to write was challenging, because I had to get a tutor to get me started," replied an expat in Bangkok.
+"Learning to write was challenging, because I had to get a tutor to get me started," remarked one in Bangkok.

 "Struggle with language!!!
 Reading a menu that I can't read.
 I live in a 99.9% Thai area and have to rely on pointing and the basic language skills I am developing.
 If the taxi goes off the normal route on a dark, rainy night, I have no idea where I am, or where I am going.
 (I can share my ride during curfew, if anyone is interested, it's funny in the end)," explained one expat.